awesome-schedule/plannable/docs/generator/README.md

 where `sideLen = numCourses * maxNumOfSectionsInEachCourse`

-### Main Loop
+Although in theory we can do bit-packing to further reduce the memory footprint of the conflict cache, it degrades the performance due to the usage of bitwise operations and integer division/modulo.

 #### Schedule Representation

-The main loop is where we build schedules.
 Prior to v7.0, we store each schedule as an array of `RawAlgoCourse`, and we later store all the schedules generated in an array in `ScheduleEvaluator`.

 ```ts
 const schedules: RawAlgoCourse[][] = [